 Surround yourself this winter with some lush green indoor plants.
 The following list includes easy-to-grow options that will thrive in most growing zones.

-Scindapsus Pictus ‘Exotica’ — stunning heart-shaped leaves with silver markings on this vining plant makes a statement in your bedroom or even the bathroom.
+Scindapsus Pictus ‘Exotica’ — This vining plant, with its stunning heart-shaped leaves with silver markings, makes a statement in your bedroom or even the bathroom.

 Sheds for support

 Stacey Weichert knows the importance of winter flowers.
-An avid gardener and blogger who lives in Janesville, Minnesota, where winters are long and harsh, Stacey’s salvation comes inside a warm and quiet garden shed, where she finds solace in sprouting seeds during the winter to use for her gardening in spring.
+An avid gardener and blogger who lives in Janesville, Minnesota, where winters are long and harsh, Weichert’s salvation comes inside a warm and quiet garden shed.
+There, she finds solace in sprouting seeds during the winter to use for her gardening in spring.
 Garden sheds and greenhouses are ideal solutions for people in regions with long, cold winters.
-Not only do they keep people connected with their back yards and gardens throughout the year, but they also help nurture and protect plants.
+Not only do they keep people connected with their backyards and gardens throughout the year, but they also help nurture and protect plants.

-Just because it’s freezing outside doesn’t mean you must go without flowers and greenery.
-In fact, winter gardening can be very satisfying, and it also gives you a great head start in spring and summer.
+Just because it’s freezing outside doesn’t mean you have to go without flowers and plants.
+In fact, winter gardening can be very satisfying, and it also gives you a great head start for spring and summer.

-Stacey spends a great deal of time in her greenhouse during the winter.
-“A quick walk through a warm greenhouse on a cold, winter day can be just what you need; soak in the green colors,” she says.
-Looking at flower catalogs, seed packets and photos from previous gardens also keep the spirits bright.
-“Be sure and take good photos of your garden throughout the year,” Stacey advises.
+Weichert spends a great deal of time in her greenhouse during the winter.
+“A quick walk through a warm greenhouse on a cold, winter day can be just what you need — soak in the green colors,” she says.
+Looking at flower catalogs, seed packets, and photos from previous gardens also keep the spirits bright.
+“Be sure and take good photos of your garden throughout the year,” Weichert advises.

 Flowers by the month

 Just like the requisite video subscriptions or gym memberships, flowers are also available for a guaranteed monthly presence.
-A Floral Subscription can be selected from three, six, or 12 months, securing a creative and fresh arrangement that will arrive right to your home.
-Thus receiving the benefits of winter flowers with the added perk of receiving a delivery.
+Choose from one of three floral subscriptions, and then select how often you want a creative and fresh arrangement to be delivered right to your home.
+That way, you receive the benefits of winter flowers with just one simple order.